d3x0r/SACK/README.md

 A document published from header document information - http://sack.sf.net  ( https://sourceforge.net/projects/sack/ )

 Git is often more up to date.
-Internal mercurial server is often used.
+Git is the primary development source control system.
+Mercurial is no longer used.
+(Sourceforge obsolete)

 Monotone would have been best; but; well... maybe they were too closed.